Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 1. attacks against the network stack (e.g. exploiting bugs in the TLS implementation);
-2. attacks against the code that processes the responses (e.g. exhausting the spider's memory using a specifically crafted JSON response);
+2. attacks against the code that processes the responses (e.g. exhausting the crawler's memory using a specifically crafted JSON response);
-3. attacks against the inner workings of the spider (e.g. feeding it a seemingly valid data that makes the spider send a lot of requests to a single server, causing a denial of service)
+3. attacks against the inner workings of the crawler (e.g. feeding it a seemingly valid data that makes the crawler send a lot of requests to a single server, causing a denial of service)

 The first two are mitigated by:

 1. using a memory-safe language;
-2. sandboxing untrusted parts of the spider.
+2. sandboxing untrusted parts of the crawler.

-   The main part of the spider, let's call it "orchestrator", is trusted.
+   The main part of the crawler, let's call it "orchestrator", is trusted.
 Every time it wants to check some Fediverse instance, the orchestrator spawns a new "checker" process and the associated "network" process; both of those are untrusted.
 "Checker" can communicate data back to the orchestrator, and it